|Sun Requirements:||Full Sun|

 |Posted by Baja_Costero (Baja California - Zone 11b) on Mar 19, 2017 3:59 PM|

 Open-flowered, branching Dudleya with long green leaves that are round in cross section (terete) and shaped roughly like a pencil.
 Flowers are white.
+This was the type species of the old Stylophyllum group of open-flowered Dudleyas, which was named after the aforementioned pencil.
 Found from Orange County to just SW of Santo Tomas in Baja California.
-Named for the edible leaves (best enjoyed young and fresh after a few winter rains).
+This species was named for the edible leaves (best enjoyed young and fresh after a few winter rains).
 Generally found near the coast but also up to 3000 feet, in sand, rocks, or cracks in the rock on sheer rock faces, often in areas with lots of fog.
 Enjoys excellent drainage in cultivation.
 Branches by division of the growth point into two, and can form small mounds about a foot in diameter with several rosettes.

 [ Reply to this comment | ]